DrChunnibyou/sway_debian_dotfiles/README.md

   Htop

-It must be used right after  a No desktop environment Debian install, with sudo command setup This does NOT have a display manager
+It must be used right after  a No desktop environment Debian install, with sudo command setup This does NOT have a login manager

 After rebooting, type 'sway'